-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either MTH1106 Musical Theatre Dance Technique or TEC1100 Introduction to Technical Theatre.

 Level 5 (Year 2 of Full-Time Programme)